kirstin/dht11_python/README.md

      python read.py

-This script was thested on the RaspberryPi 3.
+This script was tested on the RaspberryPi 3.
 Older versions of the PI might be unable to get sensible data with this script.